aarontburn/nexus-core/docs/getting_started/tutorial/internal/1 InternalSetup.md

 ### [Nexus Internal Template](https://github.com/aarontburn/nexus-template-internal)
 <sup>or https://github.com/aarontburn/nexus-template-internal</sup>

 Once downloaded, open your text editor to the root directory of the project.
-Open a CLI in the same location and run
+Then, open a terminal in the same location and run:

 ```
 npm start
 ```
-To install the required packages.
+to install the required packages.